Dancing on Ice 2020 confirmed contestant line-up

 Perri Kiely

-Having beforehand been rumoured, the Variety dancer’s inclusion on the ice was confirmed on KISS FM Drivetime.
+Having beforehand been rumoured, the Range dancer’s inclusion on the ice was confirmed on KISS FM Drivetime.

 “I’ve done a couple of training sessions.
 Not gonna lie, it’s hard.
 It’s game face,” he stated.